Certificate of Individual Achievement (CIA) Options

 Expedited Assessment Appeals Waiver

-An Expedited Assessment Appeals (EAA) Waiver can be approved only if an eligible student has demonstrated that he/she has the necessary skills and knowledge to meet the high school graduation standard and to successfully achieve his or her college or career goals, as outlined in E2SHB 1599.
-The waiver does not grant the student a Certificate of Academic Achievement (CAA) or Certificate of Individual Achievement (CIA).
+An Expedited Assessment Appeals (EAA) Waiver can be approved only if an eligible student has demonstrated that they have the necessary skills and knowledge to meet the high school graduation standard and to successfully achieve his or her college or career goals, as outlined in E2SHB 1599.

 Out of State Transfer Waiver